casey/just/README.md

 - `home_directory()` - The user's home directory.

-If you would like to use XDG base directories on all platforms you can use the `env(…)` function with the appropriate environment variable and fallback, e.g.
+If you would like to use XDG base directories on all platforms you can use the `env(…)` function with the appropriate environment variable and fallback, although note that the XDG specificiation requires ignoring non-absolute paths, so for full compatibility with spec-complient applications, you would need to
+do:

 ```just
 xdg_config_dir := if env('XDG_CONFIG_HOME', '') =~ '^/' {
   env('XDG_CONFIG_HOME')